1 Overview

 In addition to using numeric metrics such as ACI to calculate the acoustic diversity of audio recordings, we can use new computer vision models to identify (bird) species in the recordings.
 We have and will process/ed the raw recording data to:

-• Calculate ACI for each 30 second recording - in progress; to be done for the class recordings
+• Calculate ACI for each 30 second recording - to be done for the class recordings

 We have used Cornell Lab of Ornithology’s BirdNET neural network model, which is trained on data such as identified acoustic recordings from xeno-canto.
 This model extracts distinct bird vocalizations from the spectrographic representation of each sound file.
 Those bird vocalizations are then pattern matched against known bird vocalizations to generate the most likely species (of the 3000 species supported by the model) with some probability (a.k.a. confidence).